sagivo/algorithms/README.md

 algorithms
 ==========

-algorithms playground for common questions solved in ruby syntax.
+algorithms playground for common questions solved in ruby syntax. most of it using dynamic-programming.

 #problems